 That one day on a beach in Mexico

-One late afternoon, sometime during 2015, we rolled onto a beach in Baja California, Mexico to meet up with Leonie and Peter for an evening of wild camping.
+One late afternoon, sometime during 2015, Elsebie and I rolled onto a beach in Baja California, Mexico to meet up with Leonie and Peter for an evening of wild camping.
 They were heading north to Alaska with their two Honda CRF250’s and we were on our way South to Patagonia with our Suzuki DR650’s.

 All of us have been on the road for a good while.
 During the two previous years or so we had continuous contact via social media to check out each other's routes for tips and suggestions.
 This one evening fling was pure luck as our paths would cross that day on the famous Mexican peninsula.